jcmdln/mareau/Readme.md

 - Analysis
   - Export API data to Google Sheets
     - Require a blank Google Sheet for custom formatting
+    - Users should be able to define which sheet they want to use
+    - Split all data into quarterly sections with the first page being the complete overview
 - Comments
   - Build CSV of user, comment, replies, timestamp
   - Build a list of comments containing words from custom dictionaries